theresasogunle/Rave-Java-Library/README.md

 #### For Merchant
 - FOR GTB display ```*737*50*amount*159#```and return flwRef for the customer so as to complete the transaction
 #### For the developer
-- Use webhooks to get notified on transaction, and set it to pending, then complete/failed once notified with same status on webhook.
+- Use webhooks to get notified on transaction, and set it to pending, then complete/failed once notified with same status on webhook. - - Webhooks?
 See guide on using webhooks here: https://flutterwavedevelopers.readme.io/v2.0/docs/events-webhooks
 - After getting the notofication, requery to confirm final status
 ## Ghana Mobile Money
 #### For the developer